Structure of Capital Market in India: Capital Market Reform in India | Mumbai University 2021-22

 The capital market consists of three different segments a) Government Securities Market which is regulated by the Reserve Bank of India (RBI).
 It is also known as the Gilt-edged market. b) Corporate debt Market c) Equity Market

-Government Securities Market: It is also called the gilt-edged market.
-It deals in government and semi-government securities. government securities are acknowledged the Government’s debt obligation or certificates.
+- Government Securities Market: It is also called the gilt-edged market.
+It deals in government and semi-government securities. government securities are acknowledged as the Government’s debt obligation or certificates.
 Such securities carry a fixed rate of interest.
-The investors in government securities are mainly financial institutions such as commercial banks, LIC, GIC, provident funds, pension, etc. RBI plays a very important role in the capital market.
+The investors in government securities are mainly financial institutions such as commercial banks, LIC, GIC, provident funds, pensions, etc. RBI plays a very important role in the capital market.

-Industrial Securities Market: It deals with the shares and debentures issued by old and new companies.
+- Industrial Securities Market: It deals with the shares and debentures issued by old and new companies.
 This market is further divided into Primary Market (New Issues) and Secondary Market (Old Issues).
 The primary market helps to raise fresh capital through the sale of shares and debentures.
 Secondary market deals with securities already issued by companies that are operated through stock exchanges.

-Development Financial Institutions (DFIs): These institutions were set up mainly to provide medium and long-term financial assistance to the private sector.
+- Development Financial Institutions (DFIs): These institutions were set up mainly to provide medium and long-term financial assistance to the private sector.
 They include Industrial Finance Corporation of India (IFCI), Industrial Investment Bank of India (IIBI), EXIM Bank, etc.

-Financial Intermediaries: Financial intermediary is an organization that acts as a link between the investor and the borrower to meet the financial objectives of both parties.
+- Financial Intermediaries: Financial intermediary is an organization that acts as a link between the investor and the borrower to meet the financial objectives of both parties.
 They consist of merchant banks, mutual funds, leasing companies, venture capital companies, etc.

 What is the Primary Market?

-This market for new issues and when companies sell their shares, Debentures, etc. for the first time to raise fresh capital it is known as the primary market.
+- This market for new issues and when companies sell their shares, Debentures, etc. for the first time to raise fresh capital it is known as the primary market.
 Therefore Primary market deals with the issue of new securities to investors for the first time.
 Hence this market is also known as New Issues Market or primary market.

 - The main function of the primary market is to facilitate capital formation.
 The Primary market can be classified as the Equity market and Debt market.
 In the Equity market, securities like Equity shares, Preference Shares, Rights Issues, etc. are issued.
 In the Debt market, debentures, bonds, fixed deposits, etc. are issued.

 Methods of Raising funds in the Primary market :

-IPO: Initial Public Offer means offering shares of a company to the public for the first time.
+- IPO: Initial Public Offer means offering shares of a company to the public for the first time.
 Investors can directly buy the securities from the issuing company.

-FPO(Further/follow-on public offer): When a company issues shares to the public after an initial public offer (IPO) it is called a further/ follow-on public offer.
+- FPO(Further/follow-on public offer): When a company issues shares to the public after an initial public offer (IPO) it is called a further/ follow-on public offer.

-Private placement: Private placement means when a company offers its securities to a selective group of persons identified by the Board excluding qualified institutional buyers and employees that is financial institutions, Banks, Insurance companies, etc. not exceeding 200.
+- Private placement: Private placement means when a company offers its securities to a selective group of persons identified by the Board excluding qualified institutional buyers and employees that is financial institutions, Banks, Insurance companies, etc. not exceeding 200.
 This helps the company raise the funds efficiently, quickly, and economically.

 What is the Secondary Market?

-The secondary market is more commonly known as the stock market or the stock exchange.
+- The secondary market is more commonly known as the stock market or the stock exchange.
 It deals in existing or already issued securities or outstanding.
 In the secondary markets previously issued securities are bought and sold by the investors.
-After IPO, when the shares are listed at the Stock Exchange, they can be traded in the secondary market.
+After IPO, when the shares are listed on the Stock Exchange, they can be traded in the secondary market.
 In this market, the securities are traded between investors.

-The main difference between the primary and the secondary market is that in the primary market only new securities are issued, whereas in the secondary market the already existing securities are traded.
+- The main difference between the primary and the secondary market is that in the primary market only new securities are issued, whereas in the secondary market the already existing securities are traded.
 There is no fresh issue in the secondary market.